WoTTsecurity/wott-io/documentation/getting-started.md

 **Note:** Currently, the Agent is only available to Debian package distributions such as Debian (including Raspbian) and Ubuntu.

-To install the agent, access your WoTT dashboard and press the 'Add Device' button.
+To install the agent, access your WoTT dashboard and press the 'Add Node' button.
 Next, copy the following block line-by-line; or use the copy icon to get the entire block as a one-liner.

 {% asset docs/add-device.png srcset:width="1300 2x" srcset:width="650 1x" alt="Add device from the dashboard" class="img-fluid" %}